-- ID Check
+- ID Check (ID Check or Barcode Only)

-- Selfie Match
+- Selfie Match (with or without Liveness Check)

 When a user begins the verification flow, they will be prompted to choose their ID type as configured by your template.
 This screen will not be shown if only one ID type is enabled.

 On desktop, your user will be prompted to provide their phone number or email address to receive a link to complete the flow on their mobile device.
 This step is only included when users visit the web experience from a non-mobile device.
 Alternatively, if they click "I don't have a phone", they'll be able to use the "Upload an image" button to manually upload a picture of their ID from their computer (this option is excluded if you select the